 Can lovebirds eat honey?

 Unfortunately, honey, especially raw honey, can be dangerous for lovebirds.
-When raw and unprocessed, honey may contain Clostridium botulinum, a bacterium that can lead to botulism in birds.
+When raw and unprocessed, honey may contain Clostridium botulinum, a bacterium that can lead to botulism.
+This is also why you shouldnโt give honey to babies.

 Can lovebirds eat meat?